TREE-Ind/desktop-control/README.md

 ## Examples
 * "type Mycroft is awesome"
-* "press enter"
+* "press the enter key"
 * "move mouse to 400 and 100"
-* "scroll up a little"
+* "scroll up a bit"
 * "scroll down some"
 * "scroll down a lot"
 * "hold space key"